 Dr. Slutsky has been helping to create such smiles since 1997.
-Her West Orange dental office, which opened six years ago, serves both adults and children, and specializes in cosmetic dentistry and tooth implants (implantology).
+Her West Orange dental office, which opened several years ago, serves both adults and children, and specializes in cosmetic dentistry and tooth implants (implantology).
 Her new Pompton Lakes dental office, oferring the same services, opened in 2021.

 Dr. Slutsky’s love of dentistry surfaced early.
 While most kids were playing with dolls or blocks, she was amusing herself with dental tools.
 Strange?
 Not for the granddaughter of a dentist, whose family was passionate about this area of medicine.

 For her, choosing a career was simple.
 “I didn’t really have to think twice,” says Dr. Slutsky, who went on to graduate from Temple University School of Dentistry.

 While her specialty – cosmetic dentistry - is most often associated with tooth-whitening, there's much more to it today.
 To create picture-perfect pearly whites, she combines a variety of techniques, including repositioning the teeth, and adding implants, crowns and veneers as needed.

 "To achieve the desired result", notes Dr. Slutsky, "in most cases we work with periodontists and orthodontists."
 The result is a beautiful smile that gives patients confidence, self assurance....and something to smile about.